From £44,1959

 DESIGN & STYLING

+But familiarity can only breed so much consent, and the overall 4 Series design still feels rather ill-resolved.
 The car’s surfaces mix bulbousness and fussiness; its rear quarters lack both proportion and definition; and its Hofmeister kink can only be described as ‘absent, presumed missing’.

 There is better news for those prepared to look beneath the skin, but even that search requires persistence.
 To begin with, that this car has grown so much in comparison to the first-gen 4 Series isn’t the greatest of omens.
 It’s a significant 128mm longer, as well as both wider and taller than the F32-generation car.
-The last-gen 435i M Sport weighed 1640kg when we tested it in 2013.
-This new one has hit 1775kg.

 For those looking for points of difference relative to the 3 Series, however, there are plenty to find.
 A lower body profile gives the 4 Series a centre of gravity that is 21mm closer to the ground than that of the equivalent 3 Series, while the chassis gets specific structural reinforcements.
 The 4 Series also has wider axles than a 3 Series and retuned springs, dampers, mountings and anti-roll bars.

 M Sport mechanical specification is the jumping-off point for ownership in the UK, which means most UK cars will come with BMW’s stiffened suspension springs and passive ‘lift-related’ dampers, along with a reinforced frontal structure and variable sports steering.
-Higher-end engines get BMW’s uprated M Sport brakes to boot, and if you go all the way up to either M Sport Pro Edition or M Performance trim levels, adaptive dampers become part of the package.
+Higher-end engines get BMW’s uprated M Sport brakes as well, and if you go all the way up to either M Sport Pro Edition or M Performance trim levels, adaptive dampers become part of the package.

 Being an M440i, our test car had the latter, as well as BMW’s torque-vectoring rear differential as standard (which can also be added to a 430i or 430d as a cost option).